Luis-Kr/AngleCamV2/README.md

 The tool provides an interface for manually annotating leaf angles in images.
 Place the simulation files (`_sim.csv`; labels) and their corresponding images in this folder: `data/01_Training_Validation_Data/image_data`.
 Or specify a different location using the command line interface.

+For detailed instructions and documentation, see the [labeling tool directory](scripts/labeling-tool).

 ## Troubleshooting